Ahmedabad Gujarat, India Travel Guide

 It is customary to remove shoes before entering traditional homes or certain dining establishments, especially those with floor seating.

-Gujarat is a dry state; alcohol is generally not served in restaurants, except some licensed establishments in 5-star hotels.
+Gujarat is a dry state; drinks with alcohol are generally not served in restaurants, except some licensed establishments in 5-star hotels.

 Ahmedabad's cuisine is mainly vegetarian, reflecting the region's cultural heritage.
-Be prepared for a pleasant array of plant-based dishes.
+Be prepared for an enjoyable array of plant-based dishes.